- Pain relief from toothache, abscesses and dry socket

 Some other patients may not necessarily be experiencing an emergency, but rather are busy during normal working hours and can't afford to take time off for routine dental care.
 For people in this situation, it is just as important to find a dentist open on Saturday or Sunday, or with out-of-hours availability, so they can maintain their dental health and avoid an emergency.

 Our list of emergency dentists in Tuscaloosa, AL is here to aid people in both of these categories so that they can receive care as soon as possible without having to operate within standard business hours.
-By contacting one of the emergency dentists listed below, you can find a clinic that with an appointment at the right time for you, whether it be on the weekends, after hours, or as soon as possible.
+By contacting one of the emergency dentists listed below, you can find a clinic with an appointment at the right time for you, whether it be on the weekends, after hours, or as soon as possible.

 Emergency Dental Clinics in Tuscaloosa, AL